Skip to content

 Scripts and styles

-• mse2_frontend_css - standard css styles, /assets/components/msearch2/css/web/default.css by default
+• mse2_frontend_css — default CSS, by default /assets/components/msearch2/css/web/default.css

 modx